Is Tax March The Next American Revolution? Citizens Push Donald Trump To Come Clean Or Risk Impeachment

 The board is set, the pieces are moving.
 The countdown for the next American revolution is fast approaching.

-On April 15, hundreds of thousands of Americans will march past the country, demanding President Donald Trump to release his tax returns.
+On April 15, hundreds of thousands of Americans will march across the country, demanding President Donald Trump to release his tax returns.

 “The Tax March sets the record straight,” said Wendy Garcia, Group Leader, Indivisible Surprise, a grassroots citizens organization.